Table of contents

 A: After a successful MCMICRO run, two-channel tif files containing DAPI and nuclei/cell/cytoplasm outlines will reside in

 qc/s3seg.
 Segmentation quality can be assessed through visual inspection of these files in, e.g., napari.

 A: There are two adjustments to make:

 --scalingFactorfor UnMicst, which controls the ratio of the current pixel width (W2) to exemplar pixel width (W1) and is not related to area (See schematic).

 --cytoDilationcontrols the number of pixels from the edge of the nucleus to expand in creating the cytoplasm mask.
 Take the value optimized for 2x binned images and multiply it by 2 (i.e., if

 --cytoDilation 3is optimal for 2x binning, then the new value will

---s3seg-opts to pass the new values to UnMicst and S3Segmenter, respectively:
+s3seg module options to pass the new values to UnMicst and S3Segmenter, respectively.
+An example